I REALLY didn’t want to write this article… “Can’t we all just get along?”

 …and those statements were from the article, not the Facebook comments.

 Now, I don’t want to get into a big First Amendment debate.
-This isn’t about “can you talk like that” it’s about “should you talk like that”… The Facebook page that matches the site where this article originated has a HUGE following.
-I’ve been a fan for a long time.
+This isn’t about “can you talk like that?” it’s about “should you talk like that?”… The Facebook page that matches the site, where the article in question originated, has a HUGE following.
+I’ve been a fan of theirs for a long time.
 I’ll continue to be a fan.
 They put up great content.
 I’m simply using this as the example in this case.
+There are thousands of posts and comments I could have chosen.
+Here are some of my favorites.

 “I find this little bit ironic, and hella whack.
 You made one solid point and it was a damn side note!! everything else is opinion, not real world fact.”